Tea

 Nilgiri

-Spectacular “Nilgiri” or “Blue Mountains” in South India that form a part of the Western Ghats, a land lush with vegetation and teeming with wildlife and a thousand streams and rivers.
+Spectacular “Nilgiri” or “Blue Mountains” in South India, part of the Western Ghats, a land lush with vegetation, teeming with wildlife, and dotted with a thousand streams and rivers.
 High-grown Nilgiri teas are considered‚ the “Southern Darjeeling” and are known worldwide for their intensely aromatic fragrance, brightness and brisk character.
-Tea is grown in the Nilgiris throughout the year at elevations of up to 7,500 feet, amongst the highest grown teas in the world, in the midst of Eucalyptus, Blue Gum and Cypress trees.
+Tea is grown in the Nilgiris throughout the year at elevations of up to 7,500 feet, among the highest-grown teas in the world, amid Eucalyptus, Blue Gum, and Cypress trees.

 Health Benefits of Tea

-We at “HighTea” take great delight in the knowledge that drinking tea brings about more than a pleasurable experience.
+We at HighTea take great delight in knowing that drinking tea offers more than a pleasurable experience.
 For centuries, tea has been associated with good health.
 Now more than ever, scientific research supports that fact.

-All teas weather they are black, green, white or oolong teas, they all have antioxidants and anti-inflammatory properties.
+All teas, whether black, green, white, or oolong, have antioxidant and anti-inflammatory properties.
 These antioxidants are Polyphenols and Catechins.
-Studies from renowned institutes like Purdue, Linus Pauling, Harvard and the Medical College of Wisconsin have shown a variety of benefits from drinking tea – greater immunity, improved cognitive functions and immunity, decreased risk of cardiovascular problems, less fatigue, lower blood pressure, slowing of the aging process and reduced stress.
+Studies from renowned institutes like Purdue, Linus Pauling, Harvard, and the Medical College of Wisconsin have shown a variety of benefits from drinking tea – greater immunity, improved cognitive function, decreased risk of cardiovascular problems, less fatigue, lower blood pressure, slowed ageing, and reduced stress.
 Recent research from Shandong University in China concluded that green tea may even help ease depression.
-Hence, tea offers numerous health benefits and it’s imperative that you should add cups of tea to your daily routine.
+Hence, tea offers numerous health benefits, and you must add cups of tea to your daily routine.

 Tea Certifications